Fast Facts: Trinity Colleagues (non-MCHS)

 4. What are other requirements of the program?

-- Students must complete an online orientation program prior to starting the first course to maximize their opportunity for success in an online study environment
+Students must complete the Introduction to Online Learning (free) course prior to starting the curriculum to maximize their opportunity for success in an online study environment.

 5. Is tuition assistance available?